 Changing attitudes to aging

 Today, consumers look to both nature and technology to ‘hack’ their biology in 2030.
 Therefore, approaches to age management must evolve as a result, and thus, cosmetics companies need to rejuvenate skin care.
 The population is aging globally and it will create new standards of what it means to age.
 The conversation will switch from aging to longevity.
 Appearance is not the only thing to worry about anymore, but emotional and mental aging as well.
-Consumers now perceive that aging well means to have a positive outlook, staying independent, having a life purpose and being financially secure.
+Consumers now perceive that aging well means having a positive outlook, staying independent, having a life purpose and being financially secure.
 They want to be socially engaged and enjoy good physical and mental health.
 People will learn to embrace getting older and accept that age is just a number.

 The skin aging process